chrysaliswoon/sctp-capstone-aws-insfrastructure/README.md

 Provide an overview of the project, including its purpose, goals, and key features.
 This section helps new team members quickly understand the scope of the project.

+For a quick overview of this project which contains links to the other 2 relevant repositories for the Application side clicke [here](https://chrysalis-1.gitbook.io/sctp-capstone-project) to access the Gitbook Documentation.

 ## Problem Statement